awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 ### Adding tags on an individual resource during launch<a name="adding-tags-creation"></a>

-The following resources enable you to specify tags when you create the resource\.
+You can use the following resources to specify tags when you create the resource\.

 | Task | Console |